(coed, grades 1-7) Grade levels are defined as entering grades in Fall 2019.

 The VEX IQ program platform is designed to be simple and easy for campers new to robotics, yet flexible and powerful to allow for a wide range of exploration in all aspects of STEM.
 Structural pieces snap together and come apart without tools allowing for quick build times and easy modifications.
 A variety of gears, wheels and other assemblies allow for complete mechanical customization of VEX IQ robots.
 The platform is compatible with a variety of programming options like Python, RobotC, and visual block programming (e.g. ModKit).
 Staff guide campers to begin building robots capable of competing in academic-year VEX IQ competitions.
 Any robotics experience is an asset, but no prior VEX IQ experience is necessary.

 Important Notes: Campers must remain within their own grade levels and cannot switch to other platforms.
-Campers must have a general interest in robotics.
+Campers must have a general interest in robotics to enjoy this camp experience.
+The majority of camp time is spent building and coding robots.
 Campers may not purchase or take home robots or other materials.
 Campers may not bring robots or materials from home.

 Campers swim twice a week at Cranbrook's Williams Natatorium

 .
 Swim tests are conducted on the first day.
 Campers who fail or prefer not to take the test are supplied with life jackets and remain in the shallow end of the pool.
 Campers are allowed to retake the test at any time.
 The Natatorium staff include a certified pool manager, certified lifeguards, and our trained camp staff who serve as lookouts.
 2019 Update:

 Swimming is available all six weeks of camp.